-- Never wear your lenses beyond the period recommended by your eye care practitioner.
-For THERAPEUTIC USE, in some circumstances only the eye care practitioner will insert and remove lenses and if so, patients should be instructed NOT to handle lenses themselves. - If the lens sticks (stops moving) on the eye, follow the recommended directions on Care for a Sticking (Non-Moving) Lens.
+- Never wear your lenses beyond the period recommended by your eye care practitioner. - If the lens sticks (stops moving) on the eye, follow the recommended directions on Care for a Sticking (Non-Moving) Lens.
 The lens should move freely on the eye for the continued health of the eye.
 If non-movement of the lens continues, you should immediately consult your eye care practitioner. - Avoid, if possible, all harmful or irritating vapors and fumes when wearing lenses. - If aerosol products are used while wearing lenses, exercise caution and keep eyes closed until the spray has settled.